openrails/openrails/Source/Documentation/Manual/physics.rst

 If theses controls are not used, then the AI fireman operates in the same fashion as previously.

+Steam Boiler Heat Radiation Loss
+''''''''''''''''''''''''''''''''

+A certain amount of heat is lost from the boiler of a steam locomotive.
+An uninsulated boiler could lose a lot of heat and this impacts on the performance of the locomotive, hence boilers were insulated to reduce the heat losses.

+The amount of heat lost will be dependent upon the exposed surface area of the boiler, the difference in temperature between the boiler and the ambient temperature.
+The amount of heat lost will also increase as the speed of the locomotive increases.

+OR models the heat loss from a boiler with some standard default settings, however the model can be customised to suit the locomotive by adjusting the following settings.

+-``ORTSBoilerSurfaceArea`` ==> Surface area of the boiler / fire box that impacts heat loss.
+Default UoM - ft^2

+- ``ORTSFractionBoilerInsulated`` - Fraction of boiler surface area covered by insulation (less then 1)

+- ``ORTSHeatCoefficientInsulation`` - Thermal conduction coefficient.
+Default UoM - (BTU / ((sq. ft.) / hr.)) / (1 (in. / F))

+Steam Boiler Blowdown
+'''''''''''''''''''''
+Over time as steam is evaporated from the boiler a concentration of impurities will build up in the boiler.
+The boiler blowdown valve was used to remove these sediments from the boiler which could impact its efficiency.
+Depending upon the quality of the feed water used in the boiler, blowdown could be needed regularly when the locomotive was in operation.

+The blowdown valve can be operated by toggling the ``<Shft+C>`` keys onn and off.
+Alternatively a cab control can be set up by using the ``<ORTS_BLOWDOWN_VALVE ( x, y, z )>``.

+A special steam effect can also be added.
+See the section on steam effects.

 Steam Locomotive Carriage Steam Heat Modelling
 ''''''''''''''''''''''''''''''''''''''''''''''